 Data Science at Scale

-What does Scalability Mean in Data Science Project?
+Exploring Scalability in Data Science Projects

 Scalability in a data science project can mean different things in different contexts –

-• How efficiently and fast the data scientists in your team can train their ML models on the server to deliver regular changes in production.
-The training of huge ML models (Deep Neural Network) may take days, hence they need to device an effective training strategy and tap into the VMs with the right CPU/GPU and memory as per model size and training data volume.
-Otherwise, training of ML models will itself become a bottleneck, and the time taken to production will become long, making it challenging to scale.
+• How efficiently and fast the data scientists in your team can train their ML models on the server to deliver regular changes in production?
+The training of huge ML models (Deep Neural Network) may take days, hence they need to devise an effective training strategy and tap into the VMs with the right CPU/GPU and memory as per model size and training data volume.
+Otherwise, the training of ML models will itself become a bottleneck, and the time taken to production will become long, making it challenging to scale.

 Challenges of Scaling Data Science Projects